Cheatsheet |

 Why?

-Because testosterone promotes the healing and rebuilding of your muscle fibers once you break them.
+Testosterone promotes the healing and rebuilding of your muscle fibers once you break them.
 As a result, your muscles will grow bigger, thicker, and stronger when you have a healthy testosterone level.
+However, the actual workout is just part of the muscle growth equation.

 As a bodybuilder or just someone hitting the gym to gain lean mass, it's essential to do what you can to boost your natural testosterone to give yourself the best chance of packing on the pounds.